 Email is the University's primary and preferred method for communicating important information relating to employment, benefits, and University activities.
-Although state or federal law may require dissemination of some particular types of information through other methods, where appropriate the University may provide this information via email in addition to the prescribed method.
-See also Valparaiso University's policy on Employee IT Account Policy.
+Although state or federal law may require dissemination of some particular types of information through other methods, where appropriate, the University may provide this information via email in addition to the prescribed method.
+See also Valparaiso University's employee IT account policy.

 While the University generally expects employees primarily will use their computer access to conduct University business or activities related to employment, we also recognize the benefit to both employees and the University in allowing some incidental use of computers and the internet for personal activities.
-Indeed, the University encourages this activity within the limits established by the Acceptable Use Policy.
+Indeed, the University encourages this activity within the limits established by the acceptable use policy.

-2.7.8 Parking and Driving on Campus
+2.7.7 Parking and Driving on Campus

-All motorized vehicles to be operated on the Valparaiso University campus by employees and currently enrolled students must be registered with the Valparaiso University Parking & Transportation Office and display a valid campus parking permit.
-Registration is handled through the Parking Self-Service portal via DataVU.
+All motorized vehicles to be operated on the Valparaiso University campus by employees and currently enrolled students must be registered with the Valparaiso University Office of Parking and Transportation and display a valid campus parking permit.
+Registration is handled through the parking self-service portal via DataVU.
 Please have your license and state vehicle registration available to complete the process.
 Each employee is limited to registering one vehicle on campus.
-For more information, see also Parking & Transportation Rules and Regulations Policy.
+For more information, see also parking and transportation's rules and regulations policy.